brianglass/anastasis/files/weekday_vespers1.md

 When the Word had appeared upon earth, godly Apostles, you were seen like trumpets, you made his salvation manifest to all and you gathered peoples to the inspired Faith, laying waste the fortresses of error.
 Therefore, blessed ones, you have worthily received the honours and crowns of victory.

-Companies of Angels, truly rejoicing, clapped their hands on high as they saw the sacred Disciples proclaiming with boldness the incarnation of the Lord and crying out to all, Â‘This is our God, who is before the ages; he has willingly taken flesh, yet he is enthroned with the Father and equal in honour with the SpiritÂ’.
+Companies of Angels, truly rejoicing, clapped their hands on high as they saw the sacred Disciples proclaiming with boldness the incarnation of the Lord and crying out to all, ‘This is our God, who is before the ages; he has willingly taken flesh, yet he is enthroned with the Father and equal in honour with the Spirit’.

 Fishermen of the inhabited world, speedily rescue my soul, caught on the hook by the devices of the foe, and save me now, who am in despair, giving me strength, godly Apostles, to bear fruits of repentance, so that I may not experience the fire of hell, but be found worthy of the Kingdom of heaven.